 On one hand, in Germany, it could be argued that we have only seen one deal (Aixtron) fall foul of Act on Foreign Trade concerns.
-In the US, it could be argued that the increasing CFIUS scrutiny of Chinese deals is an inevitable consequence of the much greater deal volume and the increasing focus of this deal activity on sensitive sectors: recent CFIUS reports have noted that the US intelligence community believes "there may be an effort among foreign governments or companies to acquire US companies involved in research, development or production of critical technologies for which the United States is a leading producer."4
+In the US, it could be argued that the increasing CFIUS scrutiny of Chinese deals is an inevitable consequence of the much greater deal volume and the increasing focus of this deal activity on sensitive sectors: recent CFIUS reports have noted that the US intelligence community believes "there may be an effort among foreign governments or companies to acquire US companies involved in research, development or production of critical technologies for which the United States is a leading producer."15

-On the other hand, the governments of Germany, France and Italy have recently announced that they have written to Brussels asking for "more scope to investigate individual takeovers and, where applicable, block them"5: especially deals which are deemed to be "unfair... because they rely on state funds or are aimed at buying up important technologies."
-And in the US, the Trump administration may well mean increased scrutiny of Chinese acquisitions - notwithstanding that concerns about Chinese acquisitions of sensitive US businesses did not start with Trump.
+On the other hand, the governments of Germany, France and Italy have recently announced that they have written to Brussels asking for "more scope to investigate individual takeovers and, where applicable, block them"16: especially deals which are deemed to be "unfair... because they rely on state funds or are aimed at buying up important technologies."17 And in the US. as mentioned in point 1 above, the Trump administration may well be considering increased scrutiny of Chinese acquisitions - notwithstanding that concerns about Chinese acquisitions of sensitive US businesses existed before the Trump administration.